Jszigeti/Jszigeti/README.md

 Self-taught and passionate about web development since my teenage years, I've always been driven by curiosity—understanding how things work, experimenting, and creating. **Code is just a means**, what truly matters is the impact of the solutions it enables.

-My **non-traditional path**—12 years in **management and sales** before becoming a developer—gives me a vision that extends beyond just writing code: **understanding a need, designing a solid architecture, and delivering an efficient, scalable solution.**
+My **non-traditional path** — 12 years in **management and sales** before becoming a developer — gives me a vision that extends beyond just writing code: **understanding a need, designing a solid architecture, and delivering an efficient, scalable solution.**

 💡 **I love solving complex problems with simple, effective solutions.**